 - Education;

 - Vocational training;

-- o Employment;
+- Employment;

-- o Transportation;
+- Transportation;

 - Anger management;

 - Changing criminal associations, thinking and behavior;

 - Housing;

 - Parenting classes;

-- o Domestic violence programming; and
+- Domestic violence programming;

-- Physical, mental and dental health.
+- Physical, mental and dental health; and

 V. Treatment Team

 The Treatment Team is actively involved in deciding who is admitted to the NPMR Court program.
 The Treatment Team will meet weekly to review participant progress and make recommendations to the Judge about each case.
 Members of the Treatment Team have specific roles and responsibilities as outlined below: